mvolkmann/blog/src/recommend-practices.md

 ## Sprints

 Add a story in each sprint to review and fix issues found by testers.
-Testers can be enter these as GitHub issues the repository.
+Testers should enter these as GitHub issues in the repository.
 An estimate of 1.5 days is typically sufficient.
 Focusing on new issues as they are reported can be a distraction.
-Don't focus on the issues until other stories in the sprint have been completed.
+Don't fix the issues until other stories in the sprint have been completed.

 ## Fixing Issues